awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

  * During the workshop, we did use nodegroups that expand across multiple AZ's; There are scenarios where might create issues.
 Could you think which scenarios ? ([hint](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws#common-notes-and-gotchas)).
 Could you think of ways of mitigating the risk in those scenarios ? ([hint 1](https://github.com/aws-samples/amazon-k8s-node-drainer), [hint 2](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#im-running-cluster-with-nodes-in-multiple-zones-for-ha-purposes-is-that-supported-by-cluster-autoscaler))

+ * **Managed Spot node groups only:** AWS auto-scaling groups automatically sets the nodegroups to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).

+ * **Self managed Spot node groups only:** At the moment AWS auto-scaling groups backing up the nodegroups are setup to use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies).
+What do you think is the trade-off when you switch to [lowest price](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) allocation strategy ?